BGforgeNet/bg2-uniqueartifacts/README.md

 - Generally, to take full effect, Unique Artifacts should be installed after any mods that add, remove or alter content.
 Usually that means as late as possible.
 - Item Randomiser is an exception.
 It should be installed after UA.
-- Nothing gamebreaking should happen if some content mods are installed after UA, but you might get some incovered dupes and/or miss some items.
+- Nothing gamebreaking should happen if some content mods are installed after UA, but you might get some uncovered dupes and/or miss some items.
 - If both Weimer's Item Upgrade and Daulmanakan's More work for Cromwell are installed, and "Allow non-unique RoP+2" is not, Cromwell won't offer to create Ring of Perseverance +1 (+2 is still fine).

 ## Which items are affected?